Officials investigating suspected arson outside Lancaster City Hall

 The State Police Fire Marshal is on the the scene investigating.

 This is a developing story.
-FOX43 has a crew on the way to the scene and we will provide updates as they become available.
+FOX43 will provide updates as they become available.

 40.037875 -76.305514